CrowdHailer/Contract/contract.md

 ### HTML, CSS and JavaScript

-We deliver web page types developed from HTML5 markup, CSS2.1 + 3 stylesheets for styling and unobtrusive JavaScript for feature detection, poly-fills and behaviours.
+We deliver web applications developed from HTML5 markup, CSS2.1 + 3 stylesheets for styling and JavaScript for feature detection, poly-fills and behaviours.

 ### Ruby